Important caveat: This is not legal advice. Please consult with a legal expert before implementing any of this.

 Beware though — just because someone has never opened an email from you, it doesn’t mean that they’re unlikely to become your customer.
 To the contrary, an incentive could be a great way of bringing your brand back into their circle of consideration.

 There is also no reason to assume that we shouldn’t be able to offer different incentives to different types of people.
-For example, if A has spent 10 times more with us in the past than B, obviously A is more valuable, and we are happy to give them a more valuable incentive.
+For example, if customer A has spent 10 times more with us in the past than customer B, obviously A is more valuable, and we are happy to give them a more valuable incentive.
 The key is to be able to define the difference between the segments and to document our process.
 Then, within each segment, treat everyone the same.

 3. Calculate how much you can spend